MCAndyLarkin-swtecnn/UserManagement/README.md

 # UserManagement
 UserManagement

-User management service based on dropwizard tools.
+User CRUD management service based on dropwizard tools.
 With database h2 in memory.
-Koin is used as DI tool.
+Kodein is used as DI tool.
 Swagger client [in progress].
 Controller, Dao and model serialization are tested [in progress].